 Ideally, you already have everything you need.
 Seasonal capsule items, sufficient variety, and quality pieces that are not in danger of falling apart anytime soon.
 In this case, you’re done with your sustainable capsule wardrobe, and can close this article (and thank me later for helping you save some money?;)).

 If, however, you find yourself lacking certain essential pieces (such as a pair of sustainable rain boots), then you need to get shopping.
-But first, there are some pieces of advice: buy quality pieces that are classic.
+But first, there are some pieces of advice: buy high-quality clothing pieces that are classic.
 They shouldn’t go out of fashion in two weeks, with you feeling odd wearing a peach-colored teddy jacket when the rest of the world has moved on from that.
 (Unless, of course, the peach teddy jacket is a big part of your style statement;)) Think neutral colors, classic texture, and quality brands.
-Of course, if possible, you should buy from a sustainable and ethical brand (scroll below for the full list), but a better option is to head to your nearest thrift store (or online vintage store) and see what they have that you might like.
+Of course, if possible, you should buy from a sustainable and ethical brand, but a better option is to head to your nearest thrift store (or online vintage store) and see what they have that you might like.

 4 // Quality over quantity